 How Collegedunia's NCERT Solutions Help You with Going Places Class 12

-• 2026-27 NCERT Alignment: Every answer matches the current 2026-27 print of Flamingo, with the back-of-chapter question numbers kept intact.
+• 2026-27 NCERT Alignment: Every answer matches the current Flamingo print, with question numbers kept intact.

-• Paragraph Framing for 6-mark Answers: Each long answer opens with a thesis line, then carries four to five evidence beats from the text, and closes with a one-line evaluation.
+• Paragraph Framing for 6-mark Answers: Each long answer opens with a thesis, carries four to five evidence beats, and closes with a one-line evaluation.

-• Textual Evidence Tags: Quotations are tagged with paragraph hooks so the examiner can verify support without hunting.
+• Textual Evidence Tags: Quotations are tagged so the examiner can verify support without hunting.

-• English-Literature Voice: Plain prose plus bullets, never academic Step N numbering; the register matches CBSE's marking scheme for literature questions.
+• English-Literature Voice: Plain prose plus bullets, never Step N numbering.

 Sample Fully Solved Long Answer: How would you describe the character and temperament of Sophie's father?